Karen Khachanov: 2022: US Open semifinal & back to top 20

 Khachanov played two tournaments in the grass swing.
-He reached the quarterfinals of both Libéma Open and Halle Open, losing to Felix Auger-Aliassime and Oscar Otte respectively.
+He reached the quarterfinals of both Libéma Open and Halle Open, losing to Félix Auger-Aliassime and Oscar Otte respectively.
 At the Hamburg Open, he lost to Alcaraz again in the quarterfinals.

 Khachanov started the North American hard court swing at the Citi Open.
 He lost to eventual finalist Yoshihito Nishioka in the third round.
 Following early exits at both Canadian Open and Cincinnati Open, Khachanov reached the fourth round at the US Open defeating Jack Draper after he retired in the third set.
-He went one step further with a win over Pablo Carreno Busta, in a five sets match lasting over 3 hours, to reach the quarterfinals for the first time at this Major.
+He went one step further with a win over Pablo Carreño Busta, in a five sets match lasting over 3 hours, to reach the quarterfinals for the first time at this Major.
 Khachanov defeated Nick Kyrgios in five sets to reach his first career semifinal at a Major.
 He became the first player of Armenian descent to do so, since Andre Agassi reached his first Major semifinal at the French Open in 1988, and most recently, David Nalbandian at the French Open in 2006.
 In the semifinals, Khachanov lost to Casper Ruud in four sets.

 In October, Khachanov reached the quarterfinals of Astana Open, where he lost in straight sets to an eventual champion Novak Djokovic.
 In receipt of a first-round bye in Antwerp, he lost to eventual finalist Sebastian Korda in the second round.
 It was followed by another early exit at the Erste Bank Open to Dan Evans in the second round.